CeciliaZ030/Syntax-Error-Recovery/README.txt

 Ziyi Wang
 netID: zwang104

 This submission includes three C++ files including scan.h, scan.cpp, and parse.cpp.

+Please use the following command to run our program.
+$ g++ -std=c++11 parse.cpp scan.cpp -o parse
+$ ./parse < ./input.txt

+Important: Please note that there should be space between each symbol in the input file; for instance, "a+b" as a part of the input should be write as "a + b" in the input file for the program.

+We tested our program on cycle1 csug machine and the input file contained the example we used while testing.
+We also used the sample given on the assignment page, which is the case that calculates the first n primes, and the program was able to output the abstract syntax tree as expected.
+In order to demonstrate the structure of the abstract syntax tree, we implemented the indentation which mirrors the internal structure of the abstract syntax tree.

+Our program reads a calculator program from standard input and the program is expected to output a correct syntax tree or syntax error messages.
+While translating the program from the given source code written in C to C++, we replaced the calls to c libraries with equivalents statement in C++.
+More specifically, we replaced "printf" statement with standard C++ output.

 We extended the language with if and while statements and implemented the program with the given grammar.

 P	→ 	SL $$